by: Linda Robison / Facial Fitness Specialist

 ABZ Tip: If it’s your first time, ask your injector to talk you through each step—it really helps calm the nerves.

-Thin lips like mine sometimes need a bit more to get a visible curl.
-Fuller lips may need less.
+Thin lips often need a slightly higher dose to see visible curl.
+If you have fuller lips, you may need less.

-If you’ve had multiple filler sessions, your lip shape or volume may affect how much Botox is needed.
-I’ve had both, and still only need 4 units.
-This is according to Mandi Johnson, a Registered Nurse Injector at Refresh and Refine Spa.
-She's my go-to-girl for a lip flip procedure. 😉
+If you've had filler before, it can slightly alter the shape and may reduce how many units you need for lift.
+I’ve had both, but still only needed 4 units.
+This is according to Mandi Johnson, RN Injector a Registered Nurse Injector at Refresh and Refine Spa.
+She's my go-to-girl for a Botox lip flip procedure.

 ABZ Tip: Start small.
 You can always add more later, but you can’t take it back once it’s in!